-Essential oils are reputed to have a variety of different benefits and uses, including the treatment of cold sores.
+Essential oils are reputed to have various benefits and uses, including the treatment of cold sores.
 So, what does research have to say about it?
-While limited, studies do indicate that using certain essential oils for cold sores may be effective in the treatment of herpes simplex, the virus that causes cold sores.
+While limited, studies indicate that certain essential oils for cold stores may effectively treat herpes simplex, the virus that causes cold sores.

 Using Essential Oils for Cold Sores